-FICO Score 8 remains the most widely used scoring model by lenders for credit cards, auto loans, and personal loans in 2026.
+FICO Score 8 is the most widely used scoring model by lenders for credit cards, auto loans, and personal loans in 2026.
 FICO Score 9 is more consumer-friendly — it reduces the impact of medical debt and ignores paid collections — but lender adoption is still limited.
-At Maximum FICO Score in Bakersfield, CA, we help you understand which version affects your approvals and how to optimize both.
+Both scores use the same 300–850 range and the same five scoring factors, but they weight collections, medical debt, and rental history differently.
+Mortgage lenders generally use older versions (FICO 2, 4, and 5), not FICO 8 or 9.

 Why Do Different FICO Score Versions Exist?